yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 35: If two subjects are connected by the words "or," "nor," "neither/nor,"
+# RULE 35: If two subjects are connected by the words "or," "nor," "neither/nor,"

 "either/or," or "not only/but also", we use the verb according to the nearest subject.

-## Examples
+Examples:-
 Either the bears or the lion has escaped from the zoo.
 [Nearest subject “lion” is singular]
 Neither the lion nor the bears have escaped